massalabs/massa/docs/faq.md

 If you have rolls, you also need to register the key used to buy rolls to start staking again (see [Staking](staking.md)).

-### Why are the balance in the client and the explorer different?
+### Why are the balances in the client and the explorer different ?

 It may mean that your node is desynchronized.
-Check that your node  is stable, that the computer meets hardware requirements, and try restarting your node.
+Check that your node is running, that the computer meets hardware requirements, and try restarting your node.

 ### Does the command `cargo run -- --wallet wallet.dat` override my existing wallet?